infant-neuroscience/infant-neuroscience.github.io/_pages/getting-started.md

 <h4> Barbara Pomiechowska <br> University of Birmingham <br> <a href ="https://bpomie.github.io/"> web </a> </h4>

 Dr Barbara Pomiechowska is a developmental cognitive neuroscientist.
-By studying infants and young children, she wants to find out how humans learn and create new knowledge.
+By studying infants and young children, she seeks to find out how humans learn and create new knowledge.
 She is an Assistant Professor at the University of Birmingham, UK.

 <img src="/images/tristanyates.jpeg" alt="Jessica Dubois" class="round-image">